Deleting posts automatically in Mastodon after a certain time period

 • All accounts that have been searched for by their account address

-• All posts pushed to your server by a relay server (if your server uses relays)
+• All posts pushed to your server by a relay server, relays are added to servers by admins

 How do I make my server notice more posts and accounts?

-If you want your server to notice a lot more posts and accounts, ask your server admin if they have considered using a relay service.
-Modern relay services can be for specific topics, and scripts can be used to backfill missing posts from profiles and conversations.
+If you want your server to notice a lot more posts and accounts in general, ask your server admin if they have considered using a relay service and/or scripts.
+Modern relay services can be for specific topics so they don’t take up as many resources as general relays.
+Scripts can be used to show trending posts from other servers or backfill missing posts from profiles and conversations.

 Why doesn’t my server just notice all posts and accounts from all servers?